A central limit theorem for the number of excursion set components of Gaussian fields: Analysis of critical points

 \item $MG_{0,y}^3(f)$ is a non-degenerate Gaussian vector. \end{enumerate} \end{lemma}

-\begin{proof} By compactness of $[\pi/3,\pi]$, we may pass to a subsequence for which $\theta_{n_k}\to\theta\in[\pi/3,\pi]$.
+\begin{remark} The intuition behind this lemma is that $MG_{0,y}^3(f)$ will be related to one of the four Gaussian vectors in Remark~\ref{r:nondegen} (which are known to be non-degenerate) and the matrices $M_k$ will be chosen so that $M_k(\nabla g(0),\nabla g(x_{n_k}),\nabla g(y_{n_k}))^t$ is a Taylor expansion for $MG_{0,y}^3(g)$.
+The choice of vector (and matrices) will depend on the sequence $(x_n,y_n)$ and so rather than give several different cases above, we prefer to state the lemma in an abstract way. \end{remark} \begin{proof} By compactness of $[\pi/3,\pi]$, we may pass to a subsequence $\theta_{n_k}$ for which ${\theta_{n_k}\to\theta\in[\pi/3,\pi]}$.
 For notational clarity we will denote the subsequence by $\theta_n$ (and the matrices in the statement of the lemma will be denoted by $M_n$).
 Similarly we may assume the following convergence:

 There are now two different cases to consider: (i) $y=0$, and (ii) $y\neq 0$.